informatics-isi-edu/deriva-docker/README.md

 ```bash
 docker compose --env-file ~/.deriva-docker/env/localhost.env stop
 ```
+If you ran the stack without detaching (i.e., without `-d`), you can simply `ctrl-c` to stop the stack.

 Note you can also use `pause` and `unpause` to temporarily halt the container stack.
 Resuming from `pause` is fast and  can be useful when you want to disable the containers but then restart them quickly.
 #### Delete the Stack (and optionally, associated volumes):
 ```bash